reactivepixels/recast/README.md

 Recast is not just a collection of utilities; it is an approach/pattern to building **truly** reusable component primitives by abstracting the theme layer from the internal workings of a component.

 The specific values that an Recast "primitive" can receive are not specified within the component, instead these are defined by wrapping the component with a styles definition that will form the theme API.

-## Features

-### Tailwind friendly

-Recast works seamlessly with CSS frameworks like Tailwind CSS, or use any flavour of css you like.

-### TypeScript at its core

-Recast is brought to you courtesy of TypeScript.
-Types are what make all this possible.

-### Tiny

-At only a 1.2 kb gzipped and zero dependencies, Recast packs a big punch for such a small utility library.

-### No more prop bloat

-Define your own component theme API.
-Include only the props you need and nothing more.
-Kitchen sink not included!